DamianZaremba/damianzaremba.co.uk/content/_drafts/singles/2016-10-23-a-look-at-low-cost-tap-aggregation.markdown

 it might work for you.

 ### Inline
-Inline-taps come in many different flavours, supporting different media types, however there are 2 main differences.
+Inline-taps come in many different flavours, supporting different media types.
+At a basic level, there are 2 main differences.

 #### Passive tap
 * Require no power, pass the original signal onto the output